-Chapter 13 is referred to as a wage earner plan, debt reorganization or debt consolidation.
-Chapter 13 is often utilized to stop repossessions and foreclosures, but can also effectively reorganize your debt load by lumping all of your monthly bills into one monthly payment.
+Chapter 13 is referred to as a “wage earner plan,” “debt reorganization” or “debt consolidation.”
+Chapter 13 is often utilized to stop repossessions and foreclosures but can also effectively reorganize your debt load by lumping all your monthly bills into one monthly payment.
 You may find measurable relief with Chapter 13 because it:

-- is a valuable tool for consumers who have fallen behind on mortgage or car payments as it allows you time to catch up delinquencies
+- Is a valuable tool for consumers who have fallen behind on mortgage or car payments, as it allows them time to catch up on delinquencies

-- immediately stops creditor harassment and even contact from creditors
+- Immediately stops harassment and contact from creditors altogether

 - May allow you to strip a second lien